Perimenopause vs. Menopause

 - Poor recovery from exercise

 As estrogen levels fluctuate, perimenopausal women can experience all, or none, of these symptoms.
-Ok, so what about progesterone?
-Progesterone, like estrogen, is also released by the ovaries but it has a different exit strategy than estrogen.
+Okay, so what about progesterone?
+Progesterone, like estrogen, is also released by the ovaries, but it has a different exit strategy than estrogen.
 Progesterone slowly declines through perimenopause, which is unfortunate because it would ease the symptoms of estrogen highs and lows (2-3).

 Fortunately, there are some strategies to make the journey to menopause easier.
 They include things we should be doing throughout our lifetime, but often don’t due to lack of education.
 Implementing these strategies could save many young girls and adult women years of major PMS, hormonal issues and even infertility.
 So, if you have daughters or young women in your life, keep these things in mind to help them towards a healthy hormonal path!

 Strategies to make perimenopause easier:

 - Reduce inflammation (hello 131 Method)

 - Support progesterone production

 You know this one by now!
 If you’re applying what you’re learning in The 131 Method, you’re reducing your inflammation.
 Your hormones talk to your entire body via receptors on various tissues.
 If you’re inflamed, that inflammation will disrupt the communication between your hormones and the tissues.
 Inflammation will reduce progesterone production and slows estrogen metabolism (the opposite combination of what we want).